kstenerud/streamux/streamux-specification.md

 #### `_negotiation`

 During [handshake negotiation](#handshake-mode), the presence of this field marks the end of negotiation, with a boolean value of `true` for successful negotiation.
-In other negotiation modes, this field is ignored if present.

 This field is unneeded and ignored in [simple](#simple-mode) and [yield](#yield-mode) modes, because success or failure is implied from the first (and only) message exchange.